How to reduce corporate spying

 This data amounts to a tremendous trove of data about your life and habits, and allows someone possessing all of it to identify your movement and activity patterns.

-They do not learn everything about your computer by doing this, but also they probably learn more than they should about your computer this way.
-If you want an app which verifies executables by checking them against a list, which is what many antivirus programs effectively do, then is this better or worse than the existing approaches?
+They do not learn everything about your computer by doing this, but they probably learn more than they should about your computer this way.
+If you want an app that verifies executables by checking them against a list, which is what many antivirus programs effectively do, then is this better or worse than the existing approaches?
 I do not really know.
 Is your identity tied to this data? etc.

 3 Which apps should I allow to use my voice?